KyokoMiki/orpheusdl-qobuz/README.md

 **NOTE: Set the `"quality_format": ""` to remove the quality string even if `{quality}` is present in `album_format`.
 Square brackets `[]` will always be added before and after the `quality_format` in the album path.**

-`username`: Enter your qobuz email address here
+`username`: Enter your qobuz email address here, or alternatively your `user_id` for token-based authentication

-`password`: Enter your qobuz password here
+`password`: Enter your qobuz password here, or alternatively your `user_auth_token` for token-based authentication

 <!-- Contact -->
 ## Contact